 In any of these cases a true cure is unlikely.

 In a similar medical setting, imagine a middle aged patient consulting a doctor for the first time; perhaps she has just moved to his or her city.
 She has had diabetes since childhood.
-She too won't be cured.
+She too will not be cured.

-In all these settings the person must accept that they are lifelong chiropractic or medical patients; a cure simply doesn't exist.
+In all these settings the person must accept that they are lifelong chiropractic or medical patients; a cure simply does not exist.
 Maintenance care is essential whether you have diabetes or chronic lumbar facet joint spondylosis.